The Masonic Grand Lodge of the Order of Illuminati for Germany

 ‘Zum Firmament’ Craft Lodge (registered society) in Berlin, Mittelstrasse 16/17, presently about 40 members; constituted in 1870 as a “Kreuzbruderloge”[2]

-‘Adam Weishaupt zur Pyramide’ Craft (and Illuminati) Lodge (registered society) in Schöneberg-Berlin, Haupstrasse 139, presently about 40 members; started 1880 as Illuminati Lodge in Munich, 1896 in Berlin, 1902 in Dresdem, 1905 back in Berlin.
+‘Adam Weishaupt zur Pyramide’ Craft (and Illuminati) Lodge (registered society) in Schöneberg-Berlin, Hauptstrasse 139, presently about 40 members; began in 1880 as an Illuminati Lodge in Munich, 1896 in Berlin, 1902 in Dresden, 1905 back in Berlin.

 ‘Empor zum Licht’ [Upwards to Light] Craft Lodge (registered society) in Chemnitz, Waisenhausstrasse 20, presently 30 members; constituted in 1901, after approximately 10 years became defunct, re-formed in 1912.

-‘Zu den drei Schritten’ [Three Steps—birth, life, death] ] Craft Lodge (registered society) in Leipzig, Burgstrasse 7, presently 20 members; established as ‘König Albert’ Lodge in the Reformed Civic Masonic Order of Berlin; on 18th August 1912 split in two, with the lodge led by former Worshipful Master Albert tasking the name ‘Zu den Lichtstrahlen’ [Rays of Light]; in 1910 renamed ‘Lessing’ Lodge on certain grounds.
+‘Zu den drei Schritten’ [Three Steps — birth, life, death] Craft Lodge (registered society) in Leipzig, Burgstrasse 7, presently 20 members; established as ‘König Albert’ Lodge in the Reformed Civic Masonic Order of Berlin; on 18th August 1912 split in two, with the lodge led by former Worshipful Master Albert taking the name ‘Zu den Lichtstrahlen’ [Rays of Light]; in 1910 renamed ‘Lessing’ Lodge on certain grounds.
 But Albert founded another lodge in October 1910 with his followers, namely ‘Zu den drei Schritten’.

 ‘Lessing zur Eintracht’ [Lessing of Harmony] Craft Lodge (registered society) in Frankfurt-am-Main, Junghoferstrasse 19, with its own Temple, has presently 20 members; constituted in 1900.
 (In late 1913 approximately ten brothers left with the former Master; these entered the Grand Lodge of Saxony via the ‘Apollo’ lodge, with the purpose of opening a Saxon lodge in Frankfurt in 1914).